reliable-ai/fairml-multiverse/README.md

 5. Once you are satisfied with your universe analysis, you can update the [`multiverse_analysis.py`](./multiverse_analysis.py) script to include all available options for the decisions you created in the `universe_analysis.ipynb`.
 6. Execute the multiverse analysis script by running `python multiverse_analysis.py`.
 Make sure you are running your analysis inside the virtual environment created in step 2.

+## Important Concepts

+In a multiverse analysis, we analyse the complete *multiverse* of plausible ML models.
+This *multiverse* is constructed by combining the plausible settings / options of multiple decisions one encounters during the design of an ML system.
+Each *universe* in this *multiverse*, corresponds to a unique combination of different decisions.

+In our analysis we differentiate between "full" *universes*, which require refitting of the machine learnung model and *sub-universes* which can be evaluated without re-fitting the model.
+This distinction exists only for the sake of optimization, to save time when running the analysis.
+It is therefore completely optional to make use of sub-universes.

+When specifying the dimensions of the *multiverse*, *sub-universes* are specified by passing in a list of lists (`[["a", "b"]]`) instead of a list (`["a", "b"]`).
+Each universe will receive a list of options / settings then instead of just a single option.

 # Container Image 📦️

 To make it easier to run the code and for the sake of long term reproducibility, we provide a container image that contains all the necessary dependencies.
 The container image is built using [Docker](https://www.docker.com/), using it with [Podman](https://podman.io/) is most likely also possible, but not yet tested.